InnerSourceCommons/foundation-governance/roles/staff.md

 Olive is the staff member specializing in **events**.
 Olive leads in supporting all Foundation events (Gatherings, Community Calls, etc).

-# Ciara Flanagan
+# Noreen Quadir
-Ciara is the staff member specializing in **social media**.
+Noreen is the staff member specializing in **social media**.
-Ciara leads in all social media for the Foundation.
+Noreen leads in all social media for the Foundation.

 # Elizabeth Barron
 Elizabeth Barron is the staff member specializing in **support and facilitation of engagement of community participants**.